-- 1. Twirling, General Effect, Marching and Maneuvering, and Parade style are the captions to be judged - 2.
-Penalties will be assessed for dropped batons or equipment, 2-hand catches, Falls, Breaks, Off Pattern, and Unison - 3.
-Penalty marks for failure to retrieve baton within reasonable time, or before leaving the performance area will also received - 4.
-Marching and Maneuvering penalties will include out of step, alignment, precision, phasing, in and out of boundaries - 5.
-Individual and corps penalties may be assessed for not having continuous foot motion, crossing the 25' area, entering and exiting from wrong boundary, and executing more than a 2 (two) spin - 6.
-Other penalties will apply as well.
-Please use the score sheet as your tool
+- 1. Twirling, General Effect, Marching and Maneuvering, and Parade style are the captions to be judged. - 2.
+Penalties will be assessed for dropped batons or equipment, 2-hand catches, Falls, Breaks, Off Pattern, and Unison. - 3.
+Penalty marks will also be given for failure to retrieve baton within reasonable time, or before leaving the performance area. - 4.
+Marching and Maneuvering penalties will include out of step, alignment, precision, phasing, in and out of boundaries. - 5.
+Individual and corps penalties may be assessed for not having continuous foot motion, crossing the 25' area, entering and exiting from wrong boundary, and executing more than a 2 (two) spin. - 6.
+All other applicable penalties will also apply.